Fabrika Zvyozd: Fourth season (Early 2004)

 Igor Krutoy led the fourth season of the show.

 The fourth season of the show was led by Igor Krutoy, one of the founders of New Wave.
 However, Viktor Drobysh and Igor Nikolaev were also involved in the creative direction of the season as Krutoy could not take the heavy workload on his own.
 Initially, Evgeniy Orlov was supposed to work together with Krutoy as a co-producer, but after a dispute between the two, Krutoy took the leadership of the season on himself without Orlov.
 It was the first season that the veto right for producers was used, as Krutoy saved Irina Dubtsova during the ninth concert.

 Unlike previous seasons, the fourth season had 18 contestants instead of 16.
 A few contestants were already known prior to the show, including Dominik Joker, Timati, Edita Piekha’s grandson Stas Piekha and Irina Dubtsova, who had sung in the girl group Devochki.
-Similar to the two previous seasons, almost all performances were playbacked.
+Similar to the two previous seasons, almost all performances used lip-sync.
 Ksenia Sobchak had auditioned for this season of Fabrika Zvyozd, but did not make it past the auditions.

 The show started on 12 March and finalised its season on 11 June 2004 with a concert in the Olympic Arena.
 For winning the season, Dubtsova received a Peugeot cabriolet, an album and two music videos.
 She was also allowed to represent Russia at New Wave that same year.
 Zatsepin received a car, an album and two music videos.
 For finishing third, Piekha received an album, two music videos and a motorbike.
 Krutoy and Drobysh also awarded special prizes to Aleksa, who received the opportunity to record a studio album, Yuriy Titov and Banda, who received an album and a music video, and Ksenia Larina, who received a microphone.

 The show came under fire in April 2004 after two contestants had an intimate relationship and performed sexual acts live on television.
 Earlier, the show had published a promotional photoshoot in which the contestants had posed naked.

 15-year-old Aleksa from Donetsk became the most widely discussed participant of the fourth season.
 Aleksa showed herself non-participative at several times, hiding from guest star Lara Fabian by climbing underneath her bed.
 In the house, she pursued a romantic relationship with Timati, which was widely discussed in the press.
 Meanwhile, the season attracted media attention when the boyfriend of Irina Dubtsova proposed to her during one of the concerts and their wedding took place mid-season.

 Ratmir Shishkov was the first Fabrika Zvyozd contestant to die after being killed in a car crash at the age of 18 in March 2007.

 Irina Dubtsova (pictured 2016) won season 4 of Fabrika Zvyozd.